RunningCoderLee/custom-standard-version/README.md

 ## FAQ

-### How is `standard-version` different from `semantic-release`?
+### How is `custom-standard-version` different from `semantic-release`?

 [`semantic-release`](https://github.com/semantic-release/semantic-release) is a fully automated library/system for versioning, changelog generation, git tagging, and publishing to the npm registry.

-`standard-version` is different because it handles the versioning, changelog generation, and git tagging for you **without** automatic pushing (to GitHub) or publishing (to an npm registry).
-Use of `standard-version` only affects your local git repo - it doesn't affect remote resources at all.
-After you run `standard-version`, you still have to ability to review things and correct mistakes if you want to.
+`custom-standard-version` is different because it handles the versioning, changelog generation, and git tagging for you **without** automatic pushing (to GitHub) or publishing (to an npm registry).
+Use of `custom-standard-version` only affects your local git repo - it doesn't affect remote resources at all.
+After you run `custom-standard-version`, you still have to ability to review things and correct mistakes if you want to.

-They are both based on the same foundation of structured commit messages (using [Angular format](https://github.com/bcoe/conventional-changelog-standard/blob/master/convention.md)), but `standard-version` is a good choice for folks who are not yet comfortable letting publishes go out automatically.
-In this way, you can view `standard-version` as an incremental step to adopting `semantic-release`.
+They are both based on the same foundation of structured commit messages (using [Angular format](https://github.com/bcoe/conventional-changelog-standard/blob/master/convention.md)), but `custom-standard-version` is a good choice for folks who are not yet comfortable letting publishes go out automatically.
+In this way, you can view `custom-standard-version` as an incremental step to adopting `semantic-release`.

-We think they are both fantastic tools, and we encourage folks to use `semantic-release` instead of `standard-version` if it makes sense for them.
+We think they are both fantastic tools, and we encourage folks to use `semantic-release` instead of `custom-standard-version` if it makes sense for them.

 ### Should I always squash commits when merging PRs?